uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/final-return-crystallisation.html.md

 13. The software receives a success message and confirms that HMRC has received the return.
 14. The customer views confirmation that the return has been successfully submitted to HMRC.

-The software must use the intent to crystallise 'calculationId' to retrieve the final calculation and display that calculation to the customer.
+The software must use the intent to crystallise ```calculationId``` to retrieve the final calculation and display that calculation to the customer.
 The customer must review this calculation and confirm it is complete and correct by sending the declaration.

 If the customer thinks the calculation is incorrect as a result of the data they have submitted, they can go back and change the information, by resubmitting the relevant update with the correct information.
 Once they have done this the software will have to call the [intent to crystallise](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#crystallisation_intent-to-crystallise_post_accordion) endpoint again to generate a new final liability.